apache/druid/docs/multi-stage-query/reference.md

 | `bucket` | Yes  | S3 bucket destination for exported files.
 You must add the bucket and prefix combination to the `druid.export.storage.s3.allowedExportPaths` allow list. | n/a |
 | `prefix` | Yes  | Destination path in the bucket to create exported files.
 The export query expects the destination path to be empty.
 If the location includes other files, the query will fail.
 You must add the bucket and prefix combination to the `druid.export.storage.s3.allowedExportPaths` allow list. | n/a |

-Configure following runtime parameters to export to an S3 destination:
+Configure the following runtime parameters to export to an S3 destination:

 | Runtime parameter | Required | Description | Default |
 |---|---|---|---|